Demonstration notebook for the mailcom package

 By using pseudo_ne

 , the replacement of recognized entities by a pseudonym or spaceholder is triggered.
-A person’s name, i.e. “Michael” is replaced by “James”, a location like “Paris” is replaced by [location], an organization such as “GitHub” is replaced by [organization], and other entities like “iPhone 15” are replaced by [misc].
+A person’s name, i.e. “Michael” is replaced by a pseudonym, for example, “James”, a location like “Paris” is replaced by [location], an organization such as “GitHub” is replaced by [organization], and other entities like “iPhone 15” are replaced by [misc].

 All these three options related to replacement of identifying information can be triggered separately, but are set to true